BenjaminPasco/BPASsword/README.md

 things to do:

+- add fingerprint lock for accessing keychain if possible
 - add filtering for listing passwords
 - make generate command flow into save command
 - handle deleting passwords